-Councilman Albus Brooks is sponsoring a text amendment to the Denver Zoning Code to implement the proposed new D-AS-12+ and D-AS-20+ zone districts.
+Councilman Albus Brooks is sponsoring a text amendment to the Denver Zoning Code to add two new zone districts (D-AS-12+ and D-AS-20+) that implement Northeast Downtown Neighborhoods Plan land use and building form recommendations.
+When the Denver Zoning Code (DZC) was created in 2010, the B-8-A zoning that applied to Arapahoe Square under Former Chapter 59 was copied into the DZC along with the other zone districts that compose the Downtown Neighborhood Context.
+These original Downtown districts are based on maximum floor area ratios (FARs) that are not used in newer 2010 form-based zone districts.
+At that time, no changes were made to the district, which was named Downtown Arapahoe Square (D-AS), except for a significant reduction in the minimum amount of required off-street vehicle.
 A redlined draft of the proposed text amendment is attached to this staff report.
-The intent of the text amendment is to apply new, form-based zoning for the Arapahoe Square neighborhood and to implement land use and building form recommendations from the Northeast Downtown Neighborhoods Plan.
-When the Denver Zoning Code (DZC) was created in 2010, the B-8-A zoning that applied to Arapahoe Square under Former Chapter 59 was copied into the DZC along with the other zone districts that compose the Downtown Neighborhood Context.
-These original Downtown districts are based on maximum floor area ratios (FAR) that are not used in newer 2010 form based zone districts.
-At that time, no changes were made to the district, which was named Downtown Arapahoe Square (D-AS), except for a significant reduction in the minimum amount of required off-street parking for vehicles.